statamic/docs/content/collections/docs/static-caching.md

 ### Paths

-The `path` config option accepts an array, allowing you to define a different path for each site.
+The `path` config option accepts an array, allowing you to define a different path for each site:

 ``` php
 return [